jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 # Introduction
 I received feedback on my most recent blog, [What Are Cohesion and Coupling?](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html) The comments mentioned historical references I had missed and questioned some of my content and examples.

-I consumed the references provided by the those who had made comments and realized that I do need to make some updates.
+I consumed the references provided by those who had made comments and realized that I do need to make some updates.
 I don’t think my original blog is wrong, but it’s missing some nuance and context.

-I originally planned to update the previous blog and call it a day, but I realized that these updates to the previous blog might change it too much.
+I originally planned to update the previous blog and call it a day, but I realized that these updates to the previous blog might change too much.
 For example, I should have introduced _Coupling_ before _Cohesion_.
 Flipping them would too drastically change the original blog.

 Therefore, I decided to create a new blog entry.
-Plus a new blog ensures that everyone knows about the updates.
+Plus, a new blog ensures that everyone knows about the updates.

 # Coupling and Cohesion History
 [Coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) and [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) were invented by [Larry Constantine](https://en.wikipedia.org/wiki/Larry_Constantine) as part of [Structured Design](https://en.wikipedia.org/wiki/Structured_analysis#Structured_design).
 The terms gained popularity in [__Structured Design__](https://wstomv.win.tue.nl/quotes/structured-design.html) co-authored with [Ed Yourdon](https://en.wikipedia.org/wiki/Edward_Yourdon).
 [Chapter 6]( https://wstomv.win.tue.nl/quotes/structured-design.html#6) is devoted to _Coupling_ and [Chapter 7](https://wstomv.win.tue.nl/quotes/structured-design.html#7) is devoted to _Cohesion_.